 In Situ also has an extensive bar with French wine, brandy, beers, and other liquors.
 The two cafes are Café del Bosque and El Vagon.
 Café del Bosque is near the entrance of the gardens and El Vagon is in the former train carriage.

-If you are visiting in August, you can catch the garden’s display of orchids for Feria de las Flores, or September hosts events for the Book and Culture Festival.
+If you are visiting in August, you can catch the garden’s display of orchids for Feria de las Flores, or in September they host events for the Book and Culture Festival.
 Needless to say, whatever month or date, there is still a myriad of activities and things to do in the botanical gardens.
 Tip: Check out their website for the calendar of events in the gardens.

 How to get to Jardín Botánico: Quickest and easiest way is via the nearest Metro station Universidad